 Summary

-I am the Associate Head (Research & Innovation) and one of the three Interim Heads of School in the School of Biological Sciences.
+I am the Associate Head (Research & Innovation) in the School of the Environment and Life Sciences.
 I am leading a research group focusing on genetics in embryonic development and evolution.

 Much of my work is centered on early brain development.
 In a seminal we characterised the early axon scaffold, the first neuronal connections, in the chicken as a major model organism.
-We followed this up with a of the early axon scaffold across different vertebrates.
+We followed this up with a of the early axon scaffold across different vertebrates, and recently with identifying as guidance cue for the earliest tract.

 Biography